GiovanniCarapezza/KING-REX/readme.txt

 Folder 6 contains scripts and data of section "KING-REX performance with degraded RNA"

-The other folders  and files (see below) contain raw data and annotation data needed for scripts of folders 1-6: annotations_KING-REX.txt annotations_Transcriptome.txt
+The other folders  and files (see below) contain raw data and annotation data required for scripts of folders 1-6: annotations_KING-REX.txt annotations_Transcriptome.txt
 Raw_counts1,Raw_counts2 and Raw_counts3 must be unzipped.
 They contain: